connectedness & Relatedness

 How we measure connectedness and relatedness

-The Life Engineering Identity Assessment and Personal Energy Profile measures an individual’s connectedness and relatedness across 16 metrics, each pertaining to the 16 Elements of Human Achievement.
+The Life Engineering Personality Assessment and Personal Energy Profile measures an individual’s connectedness and relatedness across 16 metrics, each pertaining to the 16 Elements of Human Achievement.
 Here’s how we measure each Element.

 Measuring connectedness with the 16 Elements